-A practical course designed to enrich students’ understanding of the Federal Rules of Evidence (FRE) and their application in a trial setting.
-Through a series of exercises, which simulate pretrial motions and witness examinations, students develop the skills to advocate for or against the admissibility of evidence at trial.
-Students receive feedback on all in-class exercises and complete self-assessments through video reviews.
-Students also work in teams outside of class on exercise preparation.
+Evidentiary Objections & Foundations is a practical course designed to enrich students’ understanding of the Federal Rules of Evidence and their application in a trial setting.
+Through a series of exercises, which simulate pretrial motions and witness examinations, students develop the skills to advocate for and against the admissibility of evidence at trial.

 Textbooks and Other Materials

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.

 - Trial Practice: Exercises in Witness Examination and the Rules of Evidence, P. Milich, 2nd edition (West Academic, 2018) [referred to as “Workbook”] ISBN-13: 9781640206878

 - Trial Evidence, Mauet and Wolfson, 7th edition (Aspen, 2019) [referred to as “Trial Evidence”] ISBN-9781543810677

 Note: There will be supplemental materials (e.g. exhibits, stipulations) for some of the Workbook exercises on the course’s MyWCL page.